CMCDragonkai/gist-backup/README.md

 If the directories already exist, the gist repos will be updated.
 It's all implemented as a simple Bash script.
 It probably breaks if you have a lot of gists.
 Also, watch out for rate limiting.
+This version was forked and archiving + compression feature was added.

 #### Setup